 Although their work habits vary, workers within each of these four generations often share traits.
 Preferred leadership styles, according to research from Robert Half, is one example: Many baby boomers are accustomed to a top-down, unilateral management style.
 Gen Xers typically prefer managers to act as coaches, guiding them toward better results.
 Generation Y often looks to a manager to be an experienced partner who will work with them to achieve a common goal, while Generation Z likes having a teacher who shows them how to accomplish goals themselves.

-Download Robert Half's report, Get Ready for Generation Z, focused on this latest layer of the multigenerational team.
+Download Robert Half's report, The Secrets to Hiring and Managing Gen Z, focused on this latest layer of the multigenerational team.